isabella232/posthog-cloud/README.md

 ```

 Any file on the `multi_tenancy/` or `messaging/` folder will automatically be updated on your working copy at `/deploy`.
 Please note however that any change to `requirements.txt` or `multi_tenancy_settings.py` **requires manually running `bin/develop` again**.

+## Environment variables

+Below is the documentation for the environment variables specifically scoped to this project.
+For the environment variables applicable to the main repo please visit the [docs](https://posthog.com/docs/configuring-posthog/environment-variables).

+- `STRIPE_API_KEY`.
+Secret API key for Stripe.
+For security reasons only restricted keys should be used.
+- `STRIPE_PUBLISHABLE_KEY`.
+Publishable API key for Stripe to generate checkout sessions.
+- `STRIPE_WEBHOOK_SECRET`.
+Secret to verify webhooks indeed come from Stripe.
+- `BILLING_TRIAL_DAYS`.
+Number of days (integer) to set up a trial for on each new metered or tiered-based subscription.
+Can be set to `0` for no trial.